 Adjmi v.
 DLT Entertainment

-Representing playwright David Adjmi in declaratory judgment action seeking a ruling that his original play, "3C," a parody of the 1970s television series "Three’s Company," does not infringe the copyright of the original series because it is a fair use.
+Representing playwright David Adjmi in declaratory judgment action seeking a ruling that his original play, "3C," a parody of the 1970s television series "Three’s Company," does not infringe the copyright of the series.
 (S.D.N.Y.
 Ongoing)

 Thomson v.
 Doe